Cabri/pdc-data-plane/README.md

 The result is the JWT that we shall use it in the future.

-### 5) Prepare request
+### 5) Recipient: Prepare request

-Assemble a file request.mjs with code such as the following which performs a data requests:
+Assemble a file request.mjs with code such as the following which outputs a data requests:
 * along the contract 65dfa6906bd334989123c359
 * to receive to the service 65aa917120a82c6162c0a995
 * from the dataset 67b74006420746c6c551e7af

-It should receive access to the resource `oo/xxx.txt` and the information should be sent encrypted for the private key whose public key is given below (starting with LS0tLS1, base64 encoded) as obtained from recipients' `public_key.pem.base64`.
+It should receive access to the resource `oo/xxx.txt` and the information should be sent encrypted for the private key whose public key is given below (starting with xxx- LS0tLS1, base64 encoded) as obtained from recipients' `public_key.pem.base64`.

         import process from 'process';